 Get inspired with incredibly beneficial and cheap sensory toys that are prefect for kids development or those with sensory needs, autism, or sensory processing disorder.
 Get the most bang for your buck!

 It is the holiday season, which leaves many parents, grandparents, aunts, and uncles on the hunt for toys a child will treasure.
 It can be challenging, to say the least!
 I have compiled a list of my top ten favorite sensory toys that any child could enjoy.
 Of course, this list could be extra helpful for a child with Sensory Processing Disorder or Autism.
+For more tips on how to survive the holidays with sensory kids, click here.

 I have some unusual toys that you surely won’t come across in your local toy store and some unexpected every day items.
 Plus, I’ve got every budget covered, from big ticket items and unique stocking stuffers priced between $3-80.
 I have included a brief description of each toy and how it will give your child sensory feedback.
 If you need a refresher on sensory processing or some of the terms I am using, click here for my sensory basics page.